History & Timeline

 Jacquie was only 2 months away from finishing her student teaching and graduating when she was diagnosed with Acute Lymphocytic Leukemia on September 28, 2007.

-The next 11 months and 2 weeks that followed had a profound effect on the family, the gymnastics center and the entire community.
-With her mother, father, and brother continuously by her side, she endured countless hospital stays at Roswell Park & Memorial Sloan Kettering, several treatments of chemotherapy and radiation, and 2 bone marrow transplants.
-Sadly, Jacquie was taken from us on September 6, 2008, at the young age of 23, following her battle with this cruel cancer.
+The next 11 months had a profound effect on the family, the gymnastics center, and the entire community.
+With her mom, dad, and brother by her side, she endured countless hospital stays, several treatments of chemotherapy and radiation, and two bone marrow transplants.
+All of this proved to be too much for her body to handle, and sadly, Jacquie was taken from us on September 6, 2008, at the age of 23.

-Jacquie had big plans for her future that involved the education of children, both in the classroom and at Greater Buffalo.
-Although she will never have her own classroom, the life lessons she taught will live on in each one of us as we continue to teach children and enrich lives, both at Greater Buffalo Gymnastics and through The Jacquie Hirsch for A.L.L.
+Jacquie had big plans for her future that involved the education of children both in the classroom and at Greater Buffalo.
+Although she will never have her own classroom, the life lessons she taught live on in each of us as we continue to teach children and enrich lives, both at Greater Buffalo and through The Jacquie Hirsch For A.L.L.
 Foundation.

-The opportunity TJ & Kristen had to work so closely with the founders proved to be invaluable, as only 1 year later in 2024, Torey was also taken from us by cancer.
-We miss him everyday and appreciate his lifelong dedication to the sport, to his employees, and especially to the members of our community that he cherished working with, teaching and mentoring.
-TJ and Kristen are honored to carry the torch for Greater Buffalo Gymnastics, and have vowed to carry it onward and upward into the future, while simultaneously preserving its history and legacy.
+Both TJ and Kristen worked side-by-side with Torey and Sharon throughout the years on the organization’s vision, mission, values, and growth.
+The opportunity TJ and Kristen had to work so closely with the founders proved invaluable as, only 1 year later in 2024, Torey was also taken from us by cancer.
+We miss him every day and appreciate his lifelong dedication to the sport, his employees, and especially to the members of our community that he cherished working with, teaching, and mentoring.
+TJ and Kristen are honored to carry on the torch for Greater Buffalo Gymnastics and have vowed to carry it onward and upward into the future, while simultaneously preserving its history and legacy.

-Today, The Greater Buffalo Gymnastics Center is now part of a family-friendly complex, unique to New York State.
-As the anchor tenant, this once thought “too small parcel of land” has grown into a 5-acre complex with more than almost 50,000 square feet that serves over 1,500 families each week.
+Today, Greater Buffalo Gymnastics Center is part of a family friendly complex unique to New York State.
+As the anchor tenant, this once thought too small for a parcel of land has grown into a five-acre complex with more than 50,000 square feet that serves over 1,500 families each week.

-Continued expansions, improvements and strategic innovations to the complex ensure the most up-to-date instructional settings for all programs and the best atmosphere for families.
+Continued expansions, improvements, and strategic innovations to the complex ensure the most up to date instructional setting for all programs and the best atmosphere for families.
 The most recent of which in 2025 added 6,000 square feet and included a variety of additional features and equipment for each gym department plus an expanded viewing area for family and friends.

 The Greater Buffalo Gymnastics Center complex was built because of the Hirsch Family’s driving ideals.
 This specially designed complex allows for activities the whole family can enjoy and a place the whole community can be proud of.
 These are the principles held by Torey, Sharon, TJ, and Jacquie that opened the doors over 30 years ago.